bahrom04/bahrom04.uz/content/blog/_index.md

 +++
-title = "Writings of Duck's Feet" sort_by = "date"
-template = "article_list.html"
-page_template = "article.html"
+title = "My blogs that i wanted to share with others" sort_by = "date" template = "article_list.html" page_template = "article.html"
-paginate_by = 2
+paginate_by = 4
 +++

-Welcome to my quack'in blog, I quack about various stuff, but mostly I'm a demo.
+Welcome to my blog.